Yvad60/blog-code-references/README.md

-# blog-code-references
+## Create a react app without using `create-react-app`

-This repo contains reference code for different tutorial articles from the blog
+This branch contains code mentioned in the article named `How to create a react app without using create-react-app`.
+The article is linked [HERE](https://dev.to/yvad60/how-to-create-a-react-app-without-using-create-react-app-a-step-by-step-guide-30nl)